Akari product pipeline

 Akari’s lead drug, Coversin™, is a bifunctional molecule that inhibits both complement C5, and completely independently, binds tightly (KD 0.2nM) to leukotriene B4 (LTB4) a member of the eicosanoid family of lipid mediators.
 Akari has also developed compounds that only inhibit LTB4, and has know-how enabling ongoing development of compounds targeting other eicosanoids such as thromboxane A2 (TXA2).

 Phylogenetic analysis has shown that Coversin started as an LTB4 inhibitor, and through evolution, subsequently acquired the ability to inhibit C5.
 This indicates that inhibition of both C5 and LTB4 at an inflammatory site is of benefit to feeding ticks, as these inflammatory mediators are often co-located, making Coversin a more potent inhibitor of inflammation than a molecule that targets either C5 or LTB4.
 The benefit of dual inhibition has been illustrated in an animal model of immune complex alveolitis (Roversi et al, 2013) and Akari is currently undertaking further work to explore diseases where inhibition of both C5 and LTB4 or LTB4 alone is likely to be of most clinical benefit.
-Find out more in our Diseases section.

 Role of LTB4 in inflammation and disease